Nebraska Holds 1st In-person Election in Weeks Amid Pandemic

 Ricketts said he had also waived a state law that requires poll workers to live in the county where they serve, largely because of a poll worker shortage.

-This year's primary is fairly low-key but will include a high-profile race among Democrats who want to unseat Republican Rep. Don Bacon of Nebraska's 2nd Congressional District.
+This year's primary is fairly low-key but includes a high-profile race among Democrats who want to unseat Republican Rep. Don Bacon of Nebraska's 2nd Congressional District.
 The Omaha-area district is one of the few in Republican-led Nebraska where Democrats are competitive.

 The Democratic field has three candidates: nonprofit consultant Kara Eastman, Omaha lawyer Ann Ashford and Omaha business owner Gladys Harrison.
 Eastman has positioned herself as a progressive, while Ashford pitches herself as a moderate.
 Harrison has touted herself as a unifying voice but hasn't raised nearly as much money or gotten as much attention.